Databricks: Corporate partnerships

-In March 2025, Databricks entered a five-year partnership with Anthropic, incorporating Anthropic's AI products into the Databricks Data Intelligence Platform in a deal valued at $100 million.
-Ali Ghodsi remains CEO of Databricks.
+In March 2025, Databricks entered a five-year partnership with Anthropic, incorporating Anthropic's AI products into its platform in a deal valued at $100 million.

+In June 2025, Databricks announced a partnership with Google Cloud to integrate its platform with Google Cloud services.
+In July 2026, Databricks and Microsoft announced an expanded mutual integration of each other's products and services extending into the 2030s.
+As part of the partnership, Databricks employed Azure, Microsoft's cloud computing platform and Microsoft's Cobalt processors, while Microsoft integrated Databrick's data and AI technologies, including Databricks's chatbot Genie, into its product suite, like Microsoft 365, Teams and Copilot.

+In September 2025, Databricks entered into a partnership with OpenAI to incorporate the company's LLMs into the Databricks platform in a deal valued at $100 million.

 Acquisitions

 In June 2020, Databricks bought Redash, an open-source tool for data visualization and building of interactive dashboards.
 In 2021, it bought German no-code company 8080 Labs whose product, bamboolib, allowed data exploration without any coding.
 In May 2023, Databricks bought data security group Okera, extending Databricks data governance capabilities.
 In June, it bought the open-source generative AI startup MosaicML for $1.4 billion.
 In October, Databricks bought data replication startup Arcion for $100 million.
-In 2024, Databricks bought Tabular, a data-management system used by open source AI, for over $1 billion.
+In 2024, Databricks bought data-management startup Tabular for over $1 billion.

-In March 2023, in response to the popularity of OpenAI's ChatGPT, the company introduced an open-source language model, named Dolly after Dolly the sheep, that allowed developers to create chatbots.
-Dolly uses fewer parameters to produce similar results as ChatGPT, but Databricks had not released formal benchmark tests to show whether its bot actually matched the performance of ChatGPT.
+In March 2023, in response to the popularity of OpenAI's ChatGPT, the company introduced an open-source language model, named Dolly after Dolly the sheep, that developers could use to create custom chatbots.
+Dolly has only 6 billion parameters.
+Databricks claimed that Dolly had "ChatGPT-like instruction following ability", but has not released formal benchmark tests comparing it to ChatGPT.